 We are experiencing increased costs for labor and certain purchased components.
 Additionally, the cost of heparin may fluctuate, which could put downward pressure on our gross margins.
-However, we believe that this trend will be offset by increased sales of our higher-margin products, including Primatene MIST®, glucagon, vasopressin, ganirelix and our pipeline products.
+However, we believe that this trend will be offset by increased sales of our higher-margin products, including glucagon, vasopressin, ganirelix, regadenoson and new products we anticipate launching in 2024.